-The other issue related to the SMART Act and a concern about changing client access to services without federal approval or an assessment of any impact on access to care.
-Dr. King has sent an email to MAC members with examples from the state of California where changes in the 340 program pricing and cutting adult dental and other optional services provided by FQHCs were enjoined.
+The other issue related to the SMART Act and a concern about changing client access to services without federal approval.
+Dr. King has sent an email to MAC members with examples from the state of California where changes in the 340 program pricing and cutting optional services were questioned.
 Director Hamos advised that she had read the email, followed the links.